-MetalQuest is bringing 12 team members to IMTS 2018, each assigned to investigate technologies that may improve shop operations.
+MetalQuest team members attend IMTS to investigate technologies that may improve shop operations.
 In many cases, that research involves talking with industry’s top experts at several booths on the floor, which would be impossible to do anywhere else.

 “IMTS lets us dream about how to do things better,” Harms said.
 “Whether it's a cutting operation or an entire machining process, our continuous improvement concept is based upon dreaming to do it better.
 IMTS is the show for people who see opportunity and make things happen in our world.”Read More Stories